SimonG1T/learning_platform_proof_algorithms/README.md

  * Exercise: A section with feedback for self learning

 Additional there is a general theory section for the reminder of proof algorithms and closing rules.

+## About this Repository
+* The my-learning-platform contains the source-code in angular-electron
+* The executables are packaged into zip-files in the download-section